jansindl3r/Glyphs-Scripts/README.md

 - *Decompose components in selected glyphs by pattern:* Removes components from selected glyphs that match a regex pattern.
 - *Set Y position of components in selected glyphs*

+ # Export
+- *Export in batch all relevant formats in separate folders*

  # Font
 - *Check Italics Have Same Width:* Checks if glyphs on Italic, Slant or actually any other has the same width as their parent layer.
 - *Copy Stems from Master:* Copies stems from one master to another.